 Each project contains a bit of our soul.
 Not all of them are oral history focussed, some are character based; scripts carefully written to engage with a particular audience.
 Visitors love our Goblin Gwladus audio trail in the Waterfalls area of the Brecon Beacons National Park.

 We run workshops to assist you with digital storytelling.
 Whether you are undertaking an oral history project and/or creating an audio trail visitor experience, we can advise you on what equipment to use; what to do before, during and after an interview; how to write an engaging script etc. Plus we’ll pass on other useful tips we’ve learnt along the way.

 Our workshops are fun and informal, but very informative, as the following comments testify:

 “Very well done, never felt over soaked in information, all delivered bite sized in reflection on day, time to breathe between subjects…. very well done THANK YOU”

 “The course was very enjoyable and interesting, went at the correct speed for the varied skill levels of the participants and was open and friendly.”

 “It was really informative and pitched to the audience.”

 Our workshops can be run at a venue of your choosing.
-Please contact us for more information and pricing.
+Please contact us for more information.